YasmineBB/saucehub/README.md

 # Saucehub

-Sauehub is a site with the intention of matching users with the perfect hot sauce for their own flavour preferences, as well as providing a hub of recipes to make their own.
+Sauehub is a site with the objective of matching users with the perfect hot sauce to match their palate and their spice level, as well as providing a hub of recipes to make their own.

-The site is targeted to those who use hot sauce and want to find more choice by providing both homemade and shop bought options catered to their palette.
-The site caters to all with the options to choose on a scale from mild to extra hot.
+The site is targeted to those who currently use hot sauce and want to find more choice by providing both homemade and shop bought options catered to their palette.
+In addition to this the site also caters to those without much current knowledge but who want to find out more about how they can find the right sauce for them.

 ## User Experience